-Lorna is a founding member of the Rat City Rollergirls where she has been a skater, a team captain and coach, the Business Manager, and a board member.
+Lorna is a founding member of the Rat City Rollergirls where she has been a skater, a team captain and coach, Business Manager, and a board member.
 Though retired from skating, Lorna is committed to roller derby and continues to work full-time for the league as their Chief Operations Officer.

 Before derby consumed nearly every spare moment of her life, Lorna was a writer, an artist, and a snowboard instructor.
 She was, is, and will always be a revolutionary.